 In 1957, Anthony Downs published An Economic Theory of Democracy, which adapted the spatial model of Hotelling (1929) to politics.
-The application was pathbreaking, as it marked the first formal attempt at a positive model of political competition which distinguished between parties from groups of citizens.
-As we have noted, in both the Lindahl and Goodwin models, parties are coextensive with homogeneous groups of citizens.
+The application marked the first formal attempt at a positive model of political competition which distinguished political parties from groups of citizens.
+As we have noted, in the Lindahl model, parties are coextensive with homogeneous groups of citizens.
+Bowen, although he proved a median-voter theorem, did not model competition between parties or candidates -- the Bowen equilibrium was situated in the institution of a town meeting.
 For Downs, there is an extreme divergence between parties and citizens: candidates (the political actors) are completely opportunistic in their choice of policies, which, for them, are simply instruments to maximize the probability of winning the election, while citizens (that is, voters) are concerned only with policies.
-Downs assumed that the policy space was unidimensional, that voters' utility functions were quasi-concave (single-peaked) on the policy space, and he showed that the unique Nash equilibrium of the game between two opportunistic candidates consisted in both of their announcing the median ideal policy of the citizenry.
-Hotelling, of course, did not call this a Nash equilibrium, writing, as he did, about thirty years before Nash, and neither did Downs recognize it as such.
+Indeed he wrote: